Siemens-Schuckert D.IV: D.IV

 The short-span D.IIc prototype had been further refined and with a narrower 1.00 m chord upper and lower wing, using the Göttingen 180 airfoil.
 One wing was slightly longer than the other to counter the P-factor of its huge four-blade propeller.
 The port panels outboard of the struts were 1110 mm in length, while those on the starboard side were 1040 mm long.
 The performance improved noticeably in top speed and in climb rate over the D.III.
 An order for this model, now known as the D.IV, was placed in March 1918 and additional orders were placed as the qualities of the design became known.
 Aircraft started reaching operational units in August but of the 280 ordered only 123 were completed by the end of the war, about half of those reaching operational units.

 Although the short landing gear and limited prop clearance led to tricky landing, the plane was otherwise easy to fly.
 It had a very short take-off run and at heights above 4000 m was faster and more manoeuvrable than the Mercedes-powered Fokker D.VII.
 Its most notable feature was its phenomenal rate of climb and extremely high service ceiling—it could reach 6000 m in under 141/2 minutes.
 In 36 minutes it could reach 8100 m, about 1200 m higher than the ceiling of the Fokker.
 Production of the D.IV continued after the cease-fire, while one example escaped to Switzerland where it operated from 1918 to 1922, and another was acquired by the Lithuanians, however it never flew in their service.
 One examples was used by the Belgians, being marked with the race number 22.
 With the signing of the Treaty of Versailles aircraft production in Germany was outlawed and the aircraft division of SSW disappeared.
 Siemens-Halske later reorganized into Bramo.

 D.V

 In May/June 1918 a sesquiplane, two bay derivative, the D.V participated in the Adlershof trials.
 Three were built.

+Replicas

+No complete Siemen-Schuckerts survive however a couple of replicas have been constructed.

+One notable example is an airworthy D.IV replica built by Carl Swanson.
+It is powered by a 160hp rotary Gnome Monosoupape 9.
+Its first flight was in 1981 in the hands of Jerry Thornhill.
+It was displayed at various museums in the USA including Planes of Fame Air Museum until 2019 when it was acquired by the NZ Warbirds Association and shipped to its current location at Ardmore Airport, Auckland, New Zealand.